-1.2.1 Scope Context & Background
+Scope Context & Background

-In the TC, residents are often classified as year-round or seasonal for the purposes of property assessments, taxes, energy usage and billing, and many other applications.
+In the MW, residents are often classified as year-round or seasonal for the purposes of property assessments, taxes, energy usage and billing, and many other applications.
 For the purposes of this report, year-round residents are synonymous with permanent residents.
-Given that residents of the TC can be classified differently, this baseline has disaggregated data for both resident classifications where necessary and possible.
+Given that residents of the MW can be classified differently, this baseline has disaggregated data for both resident classifications where necessary and possible.
 For reporting purposes, these resulting energy consumption quantities and GHG emissions have been aggregated to offer a holistic community perspective.
-Additionally, the energy consumed and emissions produced by seasonal residents in the TC are those that occur within its jurisdictional boundaries.
+Additionally, the energy consumed and emissions produced by seasonal residents in the MW are those that occur within its jurisdictional boundaries.
 Energy and emissions relating to the place of primary residence for seasonal residents have been excluded from this baseline.
-Only in-boundary emissions (those produced within the TC's jurisdiction) are considered.
+Only in-boundary emissions (those produced within the MW's jurisdiction) are considered.

-1.3 Baseline Year
+Baseline Year

 Establishing a baseline is a useful tool to identify areas for improvement, inform the development of a GHG reduction action plan, estimate cost savings from reductions, and serve as a reference point to track improvements.
-A baseline year of 2016 was selected in order to be consistent with the GHG inventory and forecast submitted by the TC for Corporate Milestone 1.
-From a methodological perspective, 2016 was selected because it was the year in which the most recent publicly available energy consumption data could be retrieved for some institutions.
-This also happens to be the year that Statistics Canada released its most recent Census, thereby providing the most current data on population statistics available for this community inventory.
+A baseline year of 2016 was selected so the results can contribute to producing a regional baseline of emissions for the ICECAP partnership.
+By choosing the same baseline year, this also allows the MW to easily benchmark its emissions and energy performance against neighbouring municipalities.
+This will assist in identifying opportunities for energy efficiency and conservation initiatives that will lead to emissions reductions and cost savings.
 Additional data was gathered from other years as well, where relevant, and was referred to throughout the data analysis process.
 In the event that actual data could not be collected for the baseline year, assumptions were applied from prior, or successive years where relevant.

-1.4 Data Collection
+Data Collection

-To determine the quantity of GHG emissions produced by the TC's community, data on energy consumed and solid waste produced by the community during the baseline year must first be gathered.
+To determine the quantity of GHG emissions produced by the MW's community, data on energy consumed and solid waste produced by the community during the baseline year must first be gathered.
 Once gathered, this data was compiled into an internal database for analysis and calculation.

-1.5 Data Sources
+Data Sources